chancesmith/Beginners-Coding-Workshop/stage-2.md

 ## important to remember
 * CSS is not intuitive.
 So, give it time and welcome to the party.
-* CSS goes in order from top to bottom
+* CSS is cascading.
+Meading the last style overwrites everything before it.
+CSS goes in order from top to bottom

 ## selectors
 * tag `div` would select all `div`